mmbman/Katagiri/1987-04-17-Platform-Sutra-Talk-6.md

 For instance, I always [say], you can study the station master and how can you become a station master, what is a station master’s business and duties, you know?
 As a lay Buddhist, as a professional, you can study.
 But when you *really* want to to be a station master, you have to be.
 So how can you get into the profession of station master?
 You have to know the limitation of station master, looking at the different [...] lay station master.
 Do you understand?

 But if you try to explain, there are two things, always.
 But actually, not two: one.
-So very naturally [...] you can find two different emphasis in Dogen’s [writing], which seems to be contradictory, but he accepted both worlds, not ignored.
-People always [say] Dogen always emphasizes [that] the priest life is highest, but I don't think so.
+So very naturally [...] you can find two different emphasis in Dōgen’s [writing], which seems to be contradictory, but he accepted both worlds, not ignored.
+People always [say] Dōgen always emphasizes [that] the priest life is highest, but I don't think so.
 It is not discrimination.

 #### 1:11:19 end of recording